ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Related Works

 SSL has been recently used to learn general purpose audio representations.
 For example, Audio2Vec \cite{tagliasacchi2020pre} learns a representation via reconstructing a spectrogram slice in terms of its preceding and following slices, using CNN based backbone and mel-spectrogram as input.
 In CLAR \cite{al2021clar} and COLA \cite{saeed2021contrastive}, which are built on the visual SSL method SimCLR \cite{chen2020simple}, the network is trained to maximize the representations of different views in latent space and reduce the reconstruction loss of the original waveform or spectrogram input, with different augmentations, such as random size cropping, Gaussian noise addition, and mix-back where the incoming patch is mixed with a background patch.
 These methods often assume that audio segments in temporal neighborhood have more similar representations, while those far away in time have more different representations.
 Nevertheless, this is not the case for repetitive sounds such as music and car sirens, where distant segments can have similar representations.

-Different from the above methods, where training is performed by contrast between positive and negative samples, the distillation based approaches such as BOYL \cite{grill2020bootstrap}, DINO \cite{caron2021emerging} and ATST \cite{li2022atst} learn general audio representations, by minimizing the difference (e.g. in mean squared error) between the embeddings of the same input with the contrasts obtained via data augmentation.
+Different from the above methods, where training is performed by contrast between positive and negative samples, the distillation-based approaches such as BYOL-A \cite{niizumi2021byol} and ATST \cite{li2022atst} learn general audio representations by minimizing the difference (e.g. in mean squared error) between the embeddings of the same input with the contrasts obtained via data augmentation.
 In this case, no negative samples are required for learning the representation.
-For example, in BOYL-A \cite{niizumi2021byol}, BOYL \cite{grill2020bootstrap} is applied to audio by learning the similarity between the two views with one learned from a randomly cropped single segment and the other from its augmented version obtained with e.g. mixup and random resized crop (RRC).
-Different from BOYL-A, in ATST \cite{li2022atst}, the two views were learned from two randomly cropped and then augmented mel-spectrogram segments with a teacher-student transformer architecture.
-The distillation based methods have been reported to achieve state of the art performance, however, this method can potentially lead to trivial solutions, i.e. collapsed representations, which require careful design of network architectures or training algorithms.
+For example, in BYOL-A \cite{niizumi2021byol}, BYOL \cite{grill2020bootstrap} is applied to audio by learning the similarity between the two views with one learned from a randomly cropped single segment and the other from its augmented version obtained with e.g. mixup and random resized crop (RRC).
+Different from BYOL-A, in ATST \cite{li2022atst}, the two views were learned from two randomly cropped and then augmented mel-spectrogram segments with a teacher-student transformer architecture.
+The distillation-based methods have been reported to achieve state-of-the-art performance.
+However, this method can potentially lead to trivial solutions, i.e. collapsed representations, which require careful design of network architectures or training algorithms.
 For example, in Barlow Twins \cite{zbontar2021barlow}, the outputs of the network twins which take augmented samples as inputs are compared using cross-correlation, which promotes similarity between the learned embeddings from the network twins, while reducing the redundancies of the learned representations.